MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives-and-resiliency-types.md

 ![Deployment options for balancing performance and capacity](media/choosing-drives-and-resiliency-types/balancing-performance-and-capacity.png)

-1. **NVMe + HDD**.
+- **1. NVMe + HDD**.
 The NVMe drives will accelerate reads and writes by caching both.
 Caching reads allows the HDDs to focus on writes.
 Caching writes absorbs bursts and allows writes to coalesce and be de-staged only as needed, in an artificially serialized manner that maximizes HDD IOPS and IO throughput.
 This provides NVMe-like write characteristics, and for frequently or recently read data, NVMe-like read characteristics too.

-2. **SATA/SAS SSD + HDD**.
+- **2. SATA/SAS SSD + HDD**.
 Similar to the above, the SATA/SAS SSDs will accelerate reads and writes by caching both.
 This provides SSD-like write characteristics, and SSD-like read characteristics for frequently or recently read data.

-You have one additional, rather exotic option: to use drives of *all three types*.
+There is one additional, rather exotic option: to use drives of *all three* types.

-3. **NVMe + SATA/SAS SSD + HDD.** With drives of all three types, the NVMe will cache for the others.
+- **3. NVMe + SATA/SAS SSD + HDD.** With drives of all three types, the NVMe will cache for the others.
 The appeal is that you can create volumes on the SSDs, and volumes on the HDDs, side-by-side in the same cluster, all accelerated by NVMe.
 The former are exactly as in an "all-flash" deployment, and the latter are exactly as in the "hybrid" deployments described above.
 This is conceptually like having two pools, with largely independent capacity management, failure and repair cycles, and so on.

    >[!IMPORTANT]
    > There is no significant performance advantage to one volume spanning drives of all three types.
 Do not create volumes which span the SSDs and HDDs in deployments with drives of all three types.
 The NVMe drives are already accelerating all IO to/from the hottest data by caching and de-staging it in real time.
-This fulfills most people's expectation of real-time storage tiering.
-The latency, IOPS, and IO throughput you get depends almost exclusively on the NVMe drives.

 ### Choosing resiliency types